a3v9/Nexus-Experience-Collection/GT-P1010 (p1wifi)/Test ROMs/README.txt

 6. After wiping Cache, go back, navigate to "advanced", select "wipe dalvik cache", confirm the choice, and then return back to the main menu.

-7. Scroll to install zip from sdcard, and locate the nexus-ext4-formatter.zip file, and flash it.
+7. Scroll to install zip from sdcard, and locate the nexus-ext4-formatter.zip file (which you can find on the recovery folder), and flash it.

-8. After you formatted your device to ext4, reboot CWM, and flash the Nexus Experience ROM.
+8. After you flash the ext4 formatter, reboot CWM, and flash the Nexus Experience ROM.

 --- GAPPS (OPTIONAL) ---